A Portrait of Messianic Jews

 Yet it was important to survey the people we did, which was really about surveying ourselves, the North American Messianic movement.
 (A worldwide survey will have to await another day.)
 We wanted to know more about our lived experience, for God works in the world and calls us to work alongside him.
 Our study was meant to help us understand our evolving movement and, moving forward from the results, to provide resources and stimulate strategies for outreach, fellowship and edification.

 Like the earlier survey, this one covered age, family background, education, religious observance and vocation.
 We also delved into observance of religious traditions, Jewish beliefs and Jewish identity.
 A new section, not part of the 1983 survey, covered the participants’ experiences as they heard and responded to the gospel.
 Along with our earlier study and the recent Pew Study of the general Jewish community,2 we can paint a portrait of Messianic Jews in North America.
 This article gives only a few highlights.
-Our full survey is available online here, with full-color charts and infographics.

 “Paint By Numbers”